WowOpenBox/WowOpenBox/README.md

 ![CI](https://github.com/WowOpenBox/WowOpenBox/workflows/CI/badge.svg)

 # WowOpenBox
 <img src="https://wowopenbox.org/sshot4_2.png" alt="WOB Screenshot w/ RR" align="right">

+_July 2025 Update_: **There has been recent reports of World of Warcraft bans - most likely a mis-flag given what WOB does (or rather does not do) - yet you should proceed with caution - probably only use the non RR version and exit it after setting up the windows.**

 Open source, non commercial use software for MultiBoxing World of Warcraft within the rules.